-- From 24 months after Descendant’s date of death,
+- From 24 months after Decedent’s date of death,

 - To 4 months after the date of first publication.

-What this means is that by following this procedure, when you distribute Descendant’s assets to his/her Beneficiaries following the expiration of the 4 month period, they take those assets with virtually clear title, free of any potential claims — otherwise, the assets remain subject to potential claims for 2 years after Descendant’s death.
+What this means is that by following this procedure, when you distribute Decedent’s assets to his/her Beneficiaries following the expiration of the 4 month period, they take those assets with virtually clear title, free of any potential claims — otherwise, the assets remain subject to potential claims for 2 years after Decedent’s death.